 1.)
 Morning Sickness?
 More like ALL DAY SICKNESS

 Whoever came up with the term morning sickness must have been pretty lucky with their nausea.
 For me my sickness was ALL.
 DAMN.
 DAY.
 Literally.
 I’m sure some people feel more sick in the morning than at night but still, there is no such thing as “morning” sickness.
 It’s nausea.
 Plain and simple.
 And nausea can last however freaking long it wants…AND it doesn’t always last for JUST the first trimester.
 With my first I was nauseous through week 12.
 With my second pregnancy I was nauseous through WEEK 20 (aka horrible) and with my third I was nauseous through week 16.
 All different.

 2.)
 Getting dark spots on your face is normal

 It’s called melasma.
 I had it with all 3 of my pregnancies.
-If you’re one of the lucky ones to also get it you can read up on some ways to help manage it in a post I recently published here.
+If you’re one of the lucky ones to also get it you can read up on some ways to help manage it in this post.
 If you start to notice a darkening of the skin on your face and/or patches that’s likely what you’re looking at.
 It’s easily covered by makeup and simple solutions like using sunscreen can help keep it from getting worse.
 Something else you probably don’t know is that it often happens across the upper lip in a line like a mustache.
 I had that with my second.
 FUN.

 3.)
 People will think you’re a psychic